Pacific Surfliner: Rolling stock

 The Pacific Surfliner uses push-pull trainsets with a diesel locomotive at one end and a cab car at the other.
-The COVID-19 pandemic saw a reduction in service from ten trainsets operating 27 daily trains to seven trainsets operating 20 daily trains.
+The COVID-19 pandemic saw a temporary reduction in service from ten trainsets operating 27 daily trains to seven trainsets operating 20 daily trains.

 Trainsets used for regular service are composed from a fleet of 52 bi-level Surfliner coaches (39 owned by Amtrak and 13 by Caltrans), plus nine leased Amtrak Superliner long-distance coaches modified for push-pull operation.
 These Superliners are called flex cars, as they can be used for additional business class or coach seating, depending on the demand.

 A typical six-car set has a business class car; one Superliner car; two coach cars; a coach/café car with food sales on the lower level; and a coach/baggage/cab car equipped with coach seating, a checked baggage space on the lower level, and engineer's operating cab.

 LOSSAN has expressed interest in acquiring bi-level cars from a variety of sources, such as purchasing Surfliner and Superliner cars from Amtrak, as well as receiving bi-level cars from other Amtrak California services.

 The Surfliner cars were introduced in 2000–02, and were designed specifically to handle the demands of the nation's third-busiest rail line.
 They replaced the California Cars which had been introduced on the San Diegan in 1996, and had been fraught with problems in the latter part of the 1990s.

 A dedicated fleet of 16 Caltrans-owned Siemens Charger locomotives began entering service in late 2018.
 The Chargers replaced a fleet of 15 Amtrak-owned EMD F59PHI locomotives, which were sold to Metra in 2019.

 The Surfliner cars and Charger locomotives (and previously the F59PHI locomotives) are painted in a blue and silver livery that is unique to the Pacific Surfliner.

 Additional Amtrak-owned cars are added (up to 12-car consists) during periods of high demand, including San Diego Comic-Con, the San Diego County Fair, events at the Del Mar Racetrack, and after the 2018 Southern California mudflows closed Highway 101.

 Additionally, in June 2024, seven Caltrans-owned Comet IB coaches, alongside two Non-Powered Control Units (former EMD F40PH locomotives rebuilt into cab-baggage cars) leased from Amtrak, entered service on the Pacific Surfliner.
 The Comets and the NPCUs were previously used on the San Joaquins until being displaced by Siemens Venture coaches.
 One NPCU was soon returned to the San Joaquins to allow an additional Venture trainset to enter service.
 However, the other NPCU and the Comets continue to serve the Pacific Surfliner, hauled by a GE P42DC or B32-8WH locomotive.

 A Pacific Surfliner Siemens Charger locomotive at L.A.
 Union Station in 2022.